Waconda Lake: Infrastructure

 Glen Elder Dam is an earth-fill embankment dam with a structural height of 142 ft tall and length of 15275 ft.
 At its crest, the dam has an elevation of 1500 ft.
 A spillway structure controlled by twelve 50-foot radial gates is located at the south end of the dam.
 It empties into a channel that joins the Solomon River approximately one mile to the east.
 A separate outlet works structure at the north end of the dam manages outflow into the river itself.

 Management

 The U.S. Bureau of Reclamation operates and maintains both Glen Elder Dam and Waconda Lake.
 The Kansas Department of Wildlife, Parks and Tourism (KDWPT) manages 13200 acres of land around the reservoir as the Glen Elder Wildlife Area.

 Parks and recreation

 The KDWPT operates Glen Elder State Park located on the north shore of the reservoir's eastern end.
-The park includes a visitor's center, a marina, an amphitheater, boat ramps, hiking trails, swimming beaches, camping facilities, and the Waconda Heritage Village.
+The park includes a visitor center, a marina, an amphitheater, boat ramps, hiking trails, swimming beaches, camping facilities, and the Waconda Heritage Village.
 It also hosts the annual Waconda Indian Festival.

 Waconda Lake is open for sport fishing year-round.
 The lake contains many top fishing spots, such as The Bluffs, The Dam, Granite Creek and the River.
 More than 12000 acres of public land is open for hunting.